urish/wix-ui-lib/README.md

 * white/black - primary white, black if the site theme is invereted
 * black/white - primary black, white if the site theme is invereted
-* primery-1 - defaults to red
+* primary-1 - defaults to red
-* primery-2 - defaults to blue
+* primary-2 - defaults to blue
-* primery-3 - defaults to yellow
+* primary-3 - defaults to yellow
-* color-1 to color-25 - pallete colors
+* color-1 to color-25 - palette colors

 ### Wix.UI Components